The purpose of this disclosure is to explain how we make money without charging you for our content.

 The Dramatist Guild Foundation is providing COVID-19 Emergency Relief for playwrights, composers, lyricists, and librettists.
 Applicants must fill out a form using Submittable and will be processed based on the severity of need.

 The Foundation for Contemporary Arts fund provides one-time $1,500 grants to experimental artists who have “been impacted by the economic fallout from postponed or canceled performances and exhibitions.”
 Applicants must be individual artists who can show proof that they’ve had an engagement postponed or cancelled due to the COVID-19 pandemic.
+This fund ends on September 1, 2020.

 The Screen Actors Guild – American Federation of Television and Radio Artists Foundation’s COVID-19 Relief Fund is available to eligible members for immediate food, housing, and healthcare assistance.
 Applicants must provide proof of membership and their last month’s bank statement, among other information.